Monica-Golumbeanu/BMix/README.txt

 The present repository is organized as follows:
 1. File README.txt - the present file
-2. File Documentation.pdf - contains instructions of use of the toolbox
+2. File documentation.pdf - contains instructions of use of the toolbox
-3. Folder Source/ - contains the source code of all the scripts of the toolbox
+3. Folder source/ - contains the source code of all the scripts of the toolbox
-4. Folder Test_data/ - contains example data ready to use with BMix, as well as the expected outcome
+4. Folder test/ - contains example data ready to use with BMix, as well as the expected outcome

 Dependencies:
 - Matlab (at least R2013)